robotopia/GleamXGPMonitoring/docs/AdminTasks.md

 Each of the rows correspond to a model in the database.
 The groups represent the different 'apps' that are installed.

+While it is possible to create/view/update/delete any object within the database from the admin page, it is impractical to do so for most of the models.
+The models for which the admin page should be used are: Users, Projects, Classifications, and Filters.
+These are described below.

 (addusers)=

 ## Add new users to the app